osxpeppermint/peppermint/README.md

 - The default Peppermint themes' source: https://github.com/osxpeppermint/peppermint-themes
 - The default Peppermint specs' source: https://github.com/osxpeppermint/peppermint-specs

-Or perhaps have a look at the [Official Documentation](http://osxpeppermint.com/docs)?
+Or, perhaps, have a look at the [Official Documentation](http://osxpeppermint.com/docs).

 ----

-Welcome on board!
+Welcome on board! :)